orstavik/JoiComponents/book/chapter1/HowTo_MutationObserver.md

 ## `MutationObserver`

 The DOM is dynamic.
-Using JS, developers add and remove nodes in the DOM all the run-time.
+In JS, elements and nodes are added to and removed from the DOM all the (run-)time.
 In the normal DOM, such changes are observed using the `MutationObserver` API.

 ```javascript